 On this page we present a bitcoin return calculator.
-Enter any two dates between July 17, 2010 and a final date and we will estimate the annual and total return on any money invested in bitcoin.
+Enter dates in a range from July 17, 2010 until yesterday and we will estimate the annual and total return on any money invested in bitcoin.
 Enter a starting investment value and the bitcoin tool will guess the investment value on the final date.

 Optionally, you can also adjust the bitcoin price return and final price for inflation.
 We use the CPI-U index, interpolated or extrapolated to find a bitcoin investment's value on your investment date.

 Bitcoin Price Return Calculator with Inflation Adjustment

 Using the Bitcoin Price Return Calculator

 There are only a few options when using the bitcoin return calculator, but any small adjustments can have major effects on your results.

 - Starting Investment ($): The dollar amount invested in bitcoin on the 'Starting Date'.